Fall 2025 NAASC election

 • Represent NAASC to the Multinational Arabidopsis Steering Committee & other groups

-• Participate in community initiatives, e.g., as 1 of 6 societies in the Root & Shoot NSF RCN award
+• Participate in community initiatives, e.g., as a society in the Root & Shoot NSF RCN award

 Examples of past NAASC Early Career Scholar activities:

-• Work collaboratively to plan online professional development seminars and workshops for broad accessibility by the community
+• Collaboratively plan professional development webinars for the community

 • Participate in NAASC working groups and subcommittees